 As the only coastal capital in South America, Lima is particularly proud of its direct connection to the sea.
 The stretch of coast we’ve already looked down on from Malecón in Miraflores is called Costa Verde (Eng.
 Green Coast).

-Especially during the summer months (December – April), the beaches of the Costa Verde are particularly popular.
+Especially during the summer months (December – April), the beaches of Costa Verde are particularly popular.
 However, this part of the coast is less suitable for relaxed splashing.
-The water here is quite cold all year round and there is a strong current.
-If you are looking for a more relaxed beach to swim, you can make yourself comfortable about 40 km further south at the beach of Ancón.
+The water here is quite cold all year round, and there is a strong current.
+If you are looking for a more relaxed beach to swim in, you can make yourself comfortable about 40 km further south at the beach of Ancón.

 It is precisely this strong current, however, that Lima’s surfers take advantage of.
 Because the Costa Verde is just perfect for all surfers and those who want to learn how to surf.